Caleb Clarke (soccer): Amateur and semi-pro

 After returning from Germany, he also played at the amateur level in the Vancouver Metro Soccer League with amateur clubs such as CCB United between 2018 and 2022.

 In July 2019, he signed with the Victoria Highlanders FC in USL League Two.

 In May 2022, he joined Varsity FC in the new League1 British Columbia.

+In 2025, Clarke joined Altitude FC.

 International career

-In 2011, he received his first call up to the Canadian national team program, attending a camp for the Canada U18 team.
+In 2011, he received his first call up to the Canada national team program, attending a camp for the Canada U18 team.
 He was a part of the Canada U20 team for the 2013 CONCACAF U-20 Championship, where he scored two goals in a 5-1 victory over Nicaragua U20 on February 22.

-On November 12, 2013 earned his first call-up for the Canadian national men's soccer team as a replacement for Iain Hume ahead of friendlies against Czech Republic and Slovenia.
+On November 12, 2013 earned his first call-up for the Canada national men's soccer team as a replacement for Iain Hume ahead of friendlies against Czech Republic and Slovenia.
 Clarke made his senior debut on November 15 against in a 2-0 away defeat to Czech Republic as a second half sub for Dwayne De Rosario.

 In July 2015, he was named to the Canada U23 team for the 2015 Pan Am Games.
 In May 2016, Clarke was called to U23 national team for a pair of friendlies against Guyana and Grenada.
 He scored in both matches.